-A clear-sky calibration database was generated for the LST cci open algorithm inter-comparison roundrobin, in a similar way to the database described in Section 6.8 for the TIR but simulating SSM/I observations instead.
+A clear-sky calibration database was generated for the LST_cci open algorithm inter-comparison round-robin, in a similar way to the database described in Section 6.8 for the TIR but simulating SSM/I observations instead.
 This achieved the objective of evaluating algorithm performance both in the TIR and MW regions within a common inversion setup.
-However, for the final MW retrieval algorithm, a larger database already exists, based on real SSM/I observations for both cloudy and clear atmospheres, and it is preferred as it describes in a more comprehensive way the relationship between the LST and the SSM/I and SSMIS observations.
+However, for the final MW retrieval algorithm, larger databases based on inverting real MW observations for both cloudy and clear atmospheres are preferred as they describe in a more comprehensive way the relationship between the LST and the MW observations.

-The database used for the final retrieval algorithm is based on the inversions of SSM/I observations described in [RD-38].
+The database used for the final retrieval algorithm in Phase-1 was based on the inversions of SSM/I observations described in [RD-38].
 Atmospheric and surface parameters were retrieved for clear and cloudy conditions with a relatively complex inversion setup.
-To constrain the inversions, a large range of ancillary observations were used, including cloud and surface parameters from the International Satellite Cloud and Climatology Project (ISCCP) [RD-46], and atmospheric information from the National Centre for Environmental Prediction (NCEP) meteorological analysis [RC].
+To constrain the inversions, a large range of ancillary observations were used, including cloud and surface parameters from the International Satellite Cloud and Climatology Project (ISCCP) [RD-46], and atmospheric information from the National Centre for Environmental Prediction (NCEP) meteorological analysis [RD-88].
 This ancillary information was required because the original inversions of [RD-38] were first developed to estimate the atmospheric parameters over land, with caution being necessary given that the atmospheric signal is rather small as compared to the surface contribution.

-The retrievals also provided LST estimates under clear and cloudy conditions.
-They have been thoroughly evaluated [RD-47, RD-48, RD-49], and are the reference for the calibration of the simplified retrieval algorithm of the LST\cci MW product.
-As described in Section 5.2.1, the new retrieval algorithm only targets LST and removes the need of ancillary information, making it more robust than the original inversion algorithm regarding the objective of providing a seamless climate data record.
+The inversions also provided LST estimates under clear and cloudy conditions.
+They have been thoroughly evaluated [RD-47, RD-48, RD-49], and were the reference for the calibration of the retrieval algorithm of the Phase-1 LST_cci MW product.

-The final database includes the global LST estimates, together with the corresponding SSM/I observations at the different frequencies, and monthly climatological emissivity sourced from TELSEM (see Section 5.4.10).
-Four years (2000, 2003, 2005, and 2007) are included to provide sufficient land and atmospheric variability, with the pairs of LST and brightness temperatures quality-controlled to assure that only pairs where the difference between the observations and the simulated brightness temperatures for the given atmospheric and land state is within an acceptable noise, typically of the order of half of the instrumental noise.
-The final database consists of ~4.5 million cases, which are divided into a validation database of 1 million cases, while the remaining 3.5 million are sampled to provide a training database of 1 million cases equalized in LST and clear/cloudy occurrence.
-Both training and validation databases are further divided into sub-databases covering Antarctica and Greenland, and the remaining continental land, for the separate retrievals described in Section 5.2.1.
+The final Phase-1 database included the global LST estimates, together with the corresponding SSM/I observations at the different frequencies, and monthly climatological emissivity sourced from TELSEM (see Section 5.4.15.4.2).
+Four years (2000, 2003, 2005, and 2007) were included to provide sufficient land and atmospheric variability, with the pairs of LST and brightness temperatures quality-controlled to assure that only pairs where the difference between the observations and the simulated brightness temperatures for the given atmospheric and land state is within an acceptable noise, typically of the order of half of the instrumental noise.